-Interstate 26 angles southeast from Upstate South Carolina to the LowCountry and the Atlantic Coastal Plain.
-The freeway serves Charleston at the eastern terminus, linking it with the capital city and the Greenville/Spartanburg area (in conjunction with Interstate 385) before leaving the state en route to Asheville, North Carolina and the Tri-Cities of Tennessee.
-The highway carries four lanes for the most part, with exceptions through the Columbia and Charleston areas.
+Interstate 26 angles southeast from Upstate South Carolina to the LowCountry and Atlantic Coastal Plain.
+The freeway serves Charleston at the eastern terminus, linking it with the capital city and the Greenville/Spartanburg area (in conjunction with Interstate 385).
+Northward from the Palmetto State, I-26 continues to Hendersonville and Asheville, North Carolina and the Tri-Cities in eastern Tennessee.
+Outside of the metro areas in South Carolina, I-26 remains rural, generally with four travel lanes.

 The first stretch of Interstate 26 opened in 1960.5